 Unfortunately, there’s no way to force those pearly whites to emerge any quicker than mother nature intended.
-However if your baby and teething just aren’t getting along, there are a few natural treatments that can help ease their pain.
+However if your baby and teething just aren’t getting along, there are a few options available to you.

 How good does a massage sound right now?
 Just as we love a nice, long massage to soothe our aches and pains, a good old fashioned gum massage is a natural way that might relieve your baby’s pain.
 All you need for this old fashioned, all natural treatment is a clean finger, and some light pressure applied to bub’s gums.

 A super simple option, a soft, chewable toy is a great way to naturally ease your baby’s discomfort.
 Most effective when chilled, chewing on a safe, squishy toy or a damp washcloth can serve the dual purpose of comforting, as well as distracting.
 A few key things to remember; always choose non-toxic and BPA free when selecting teething toys, and be sure to keep a close eye on your bub at all times to prevent choking.

 Eating soft foods, such as yoghurt or fruit purees may offer some relief for your baby.
-Serve straight on the fridge for a soothing, cooling effect.
+Serve straight from the fridge for a soothing, cooling effect.

-If teething is causing your baby distress, a natural teething gel may offer that extra bit of relief.
-Brauer Baby & Child Teething Gel is a great natural alternative to paracetamol and ibuprofen based products.Based on homeopathic medicine, Brauer Baby & Child Teething Oral Liquid contain gentle homeopathic ingredients traditionally used in Homeopathy to provide temporary relief of the pain, discomfort and irritability associated with teething.
+Brauer Natural Medicine Baby & Child Teething Gel and Brauer Natural Medicine Baby & Child Teething Oral Liquid contain gentle homeopathic ingredients traditionally used in Homeopathy to provide temporary relief of the pain, discomfort and irritability associated with teething.
 Gently apply a small amount of gel along the gum line using a clean finger.
-For the best results, re-apply every half an hour until symptoms are relieved.